Clifton Accommodation, Hotels, Tours & Information

 Darling Downs Zoo

-This new zoo is being developed in a garden format centred on the geographical areas of Australia, South-east Asia, Africa and South America.
+This Zoo is being developed so that you travel the animal world with a walk through the geographical areas of Australia, South-east Asia, Africa and South America.

-Already the zoo features the only pride of African Lions in Queensland, baboons, monkeys, marmosets, serval, rare Sumatran Tiger, tropical birds, kangaroos and white wallabies, camel, deer, crocodiles and alligator, boa constrictors, the world's most venomous snakes, pythons and much, much more.
-The zoo is also home to the only White Lions in Queensland and the largest herd of Zebras and Giant Tortoises in this State!
+Already the Zoo features the only pride of African Lions in Queensland, Baboons, Monkeys, Marmosets, African Serval, endangered Sumatran Tiger, tropical birds, Kangaroos and White Wallabies, Deer, Crocodiles and Alligator, Boa Constrictors and Tortoises, unusual South American animals like Brazilian Tapir and Capybara and much, much more.
+The Zoo is also home to the only White Lions in Queensland and the largest herd of Zebras and Giant Tortoises in this State!

-The zoo is open to the public from 9.00 a.m. six days a week.
+The zoo is open to the public from 9am six days a week.
 It is closed on Tuesdays - except for the Queensland state school holidays when it is open every day.
-It is closed on Christmas Day.
+It is also closed on Christmas Day.

 Picnic facilities are available, there is a kiosk and gift shop with EFTPOS and free parking for all vehicles including coaches and caravans.
-The entire zoo is wheelchair friendly.
+The entire zoo is wheelchair accessible.

 Boer War Memorial and Park, Allora